Trans-Canada Air Lines Flight 831: Victims

-The crash killed all 118 people on board, 111 passengers and seven crew members.
+The crash killed all 118 people on board, 111 passengers and 7 crew members.
 Of the victims, 76 were from the Metropolitan Toronto area and three were foreign nationals (two Americans and one Indian).
-A TCA official said that "the bodies were so badly smashed that identification was virtually hopeless."
+A Trans-Canada Air Lines official said that "the bodies were so badly smashed that identification was virtually hopeless."
 The plane's flight crew included 47-year-old captain John D. "Jack" Snider of Toronto, a World War II bomber pilot, 35-year-old first officer Harold J. "Harry" Dyck of Leamington, Ontario and 29-year-old flight engineer Edward D. Baxter of Toronto.

 Traffic congestion on Montreal's main expressway, which extended all the way into the downtown core, caused eight people to miss the flight but also impeded emergency vehicles from reaching the crash site.

 Among the victims were two employees of the Canadian Broadcasting Corporation (CBC) who had been in Montreal preparing a bilingual television variety show called A Show from Two Cities.
 As a consequence, the CBC public affairs series This Hour Has Seven Days began filming the aftermath and the investigations into the crash.
-In November 1965, the CBC broadcast the hour-long documentary, which was watched by more than two million Canadians, but many victims' families avoided it, not wanting to revisit the tragedy.
+In November 1965, the CBC broadcast the hour-long documentary which was watched by more than two million Canadians, but many victims' families avoided it, not wanting to revisit the tragedy.

-TCA, the predecessor to Air Canada, created a memorial garden near the site of the crash at the Cimetière de Sainte-Thérèse.
+Trans-Canada Air Lines, the predecessor to Air Canada, created a memorial garden near the site of the crash at the Cimetière de Sainte-Thérèse.
 The crash site is now within a residential neighbourhood.

-Though it is customary for airlines to retire a flight number after a major incident, Air Canada continued to use flight number 831 for a route from Geneva to Toronto with a stopover in Montreal.
+Although it is customary for airlines to retire a flight number after a major incident, Air Canada continued to use flight number 831 for a route from Geneva to Toronto with a stopover in Montreal.
 However, this route number has since been changed to 835.

-In popular culture

-The accident is indirectly referenced in Alfred Hitchcock's 1964 film Marnie, in a shot where the title character walks towards the camera holding a newspaper, the partial headline "...Crash Kills 118..." conspicuously visible.